KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ## **1.1 PURPOSE**

-The purpose of [my issue tracking app](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) is to provide a central place where issues pertaining the the KMcD Online Accounting System can be logged by clients.
-They can then be viewed by all clients and reported on.
+The purpose of [the issue tracker app](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) is to:
+- Provide a central point for clients to log issues and required features pertaining the the (_fictional_)_KMcD Online Accounting System_
+- Allow both the vendor and clients to monitor issues and features
+- Provide reports per client

 # **2. UX**

 ## **2.1 BACKGROUND**

-In conjunction with the release of the KMcD Online Accounting System, an Online Issue Tracker app has been made available to clients to allow them to log issues they are having with the Accounting System, and to input features they would like to see added.
+In conjunction with the release of the _KMcD Online Accounting System_, an Online Issue Tracker app has been made available to clients to allow them to log issues they are having with the Accounting System, and to input features they would like to see added.
 Clients can flag issues to indicate they have this too, and for a price, they can also flag features.
-This means there doesn't have to be a doubling up of issues and features, but it can still be seen how many clients have the issue, or how many clients want a particular feature.

-The app has 2 perspectives - a client perspective and a vendor perspective:
-- Clients can input and edit their issues/features, view other clients issues/features and add comments, but they cannot see other clients' codes, names,    user ids, or reports
-- Vendors cannot input issues/features, but they can update the status, priority, price, vendor assigned user,   and they can see all clients' reports